 - Managing administrative complaints; and

 The OCIO is responsible for promoting and providing Information Technology (IT) Services DOE wide to persons from all walks of life regardless of their disability, and in providing Section 508 Compliance Assistance and Guidance where appropriate.
 All functional organizations within DOE have the responsibility and legal liability for Section 508 Compliance and must ensure that all products, including those a contractor develops or supplies in accordance with contract requirements comply with Section 508.
 Electronic and Information Technology (EIT) Contracts should include requirements for contractors to comply and may include contractor responsibility for testing, but acceptance of a product or service to be compliant is the legal responsibility of the DOE and more specifically the requesting organization.
 To assist in this process the OCIO is in the process of developing policy, standards, and guidance as it relates to 508 compliance within DOE’s IT operating environment.

 The DOE OCIO designated Agency Overall Section 508 Coordinator provides a lead role in implementing Section 508 DOE Wide.
 All DOE organizations should appoint a Section 508 Coordinator Working Group member responsible for assisting the Overall Agency Section 508 Coordinator in caring out the implementation process and in being available to assist their immediate organization and or field activity by involving stakeholders as required to efficiently implement strategy for Section 508.
 It is recommended that Working Group Members be knowledgeable in IT and have knowledge of their organization IT environment.
-To locate the person designated as 508 representatives to your office (see member list available at DL-IM-Section 508).
+To locate the person designated as 508 representatives to your office contact the DOE Section 508 Coordinators.

 Additional Section 508 Information:

 - Frequently asked questions regarding the Acquisition of EIT Under Section 508 of the Rehabilitation Act